AndreadisStel/DIP_Edge_Detection/README.md

 ---

 ## Report
-A full project report with results and analysis is available here (in Greek, but you can see different output for different parameters):\
+A full project report with results and analysis is available here (in Greek, but you can see different outputs for different parameters):\
 [Open Project Report (PDF)](report.pdf)

 ---